 Larissa White, PhD, MPH, CPH

-Larissa White, PhD, MPH, CPH, is a Postdoctoral Research Fellow at the Institute for Health Research.
-Dr. White’s research focuses on cancer epidemiology, with a special interest in health services associated with complex, metastatic cancers and cancer health disparities.
-She is currently conducting research on uptake of genetic testing for hereditary cancer risk in families with ovarian and related peritoneal cancers.
+Larissa White, PhD, MPH, CPH, is a Scientific Research Associate at the Institute for Health Research.
+Dr. White’s research focuses on cancer epidemiology and health services, with a special interest in prevention, early detection, and diagnosis of gynecologic and peritoneal cancers .
+She is currently conducting research on clinical outcomes of genetic testing for hereditary breast and ovarian cancer syndrome.

 Dr. White completed her doctoral training in public health and epidemiology at the University of Nevada, Reno, where she also received her Master of Public Health degree.
 Her past research includes disparities in the diagnosis of cancer of unknown primary (CUP) among population-based cohorts and health services access and use among Latina women with advanced cervical cancer.
 Dr. White has also trained and conducted field work in infectious disease diagnosis and care, including HIV/AIDS, malaria, dengue fever and parasitic infections.